Luser0/WhatsApp-AutoResponder/README.md

  1. ~~add a whitelist~~
  2. ~~add the ability to remove contacts from the whitelist directly form whatsapp~~
+ 3. make sure a number can't be added twice to the whitelist
+ 4. add an error msg if you try to remove a non-whitelisted number from the whitelist
- 3. documentation on how to use and the features available
+ 5. documentation on how to use and the features available